Docs

 Vaadin & HTTP Session

-For more information on serialization process, consult Java documentation.
+For more information on serialization process, consult the Java documentation on Serialization.

 Session Replication Tips